damekk333/MyTLSLibrary/README.txt

-1.Import library(configured for all version of Android 1-10) in Android Studio 2.Put cacert, clientcert and clientkey in Assets folder in your app.
+1.Import library MyTLSLibrary.jar(configured for all version of Android 1-10) in Android Studio 2.Put cacert, clientcert and clientkey in Assets folder in your app.
 3.In app need to be configured three arguments:
         //ca init//